Lima Metro, Peru

 Lima Metro, also called Tren Eléctrico, is a rapid transit metropolitan railway that serves Lima, the capital city of Peru.
 It provides a transport link between different suburbs of the city with a population of over eight million.

 Line 1 of the Lima Metro was put into operation in January 2012.
-The tenders for the consultancy contract of Line 2 of Lima Metro were issued in 2012.
-A consortium led by Geodata, an Italian firm, was selected as the winning bidder.
-The whole 22km stretch was operational by January 2012.
+Proposals for construction of Line 2 of the metro were accepted in 2012.
+A consortium led by Geodata Engineering was awarded the consultancy contract in July 2012.
+Three consortiums were shortlisted for the concession contract of the Line 2 in February 2014.

 The proposals for a mass rapid transit system to serve the city of Lima were made in 1970s, with construction starting in 1986 but was abandoned midway as the country's economy plunged into a deep economical and social crisis.